Q&A Advice & Support

 It’s also not okay for them to shame overweight vegans.
 First and most importantly, it’s unkind and shows a lack of compassion for the challenges overweight people experience.
 And second, even if critics were right, fat shaming doesn’t help people lose weight!
 Fat shaming has been part of U.S. culture for decades now, and yet the proportion of obese adults has grown higher and higher.
 At the same time, the percentage of children and adolescents who are overweight or obese has also risen dramatically.
 If making people feel bad about being overweight was effective at getting people to lose weight, this country would look a whole lot different.

-In reality, all vegan fat-shaming does is upset someone who’s trying to make the world a better place but who, for whatever reason, doesn’t meet an ideal weight.
+In reality, vegan fat-shaming only upsets someone who’s trying to make the world a better place but who, for whatever reason, doesn’t meet an ideal weight.

 We need to know that we have each other